Seinfeld season 9: Episodes

+NBC executives decide to add Jerry and George's pilot, Jerry to the fall season.
+The two plan on leaving for Los Angeles and decide to vacation in Paris with Elaine and Kramer before they leave.
+The plans are canceled, however, when their plane experiences turbulence and is forced to land for repairs.
+Jerry, George, Elaine and Kramer are arrested for breaking a Good Samaritan law in Latham County, Massachusetts, and are put on trial in addition for being terrible people.

 Reception

 The review aggregator website Rotten Tomatoes reported a 61% approval rating with an average rating of 5.9/10, based on 23 critic reviews.
 The website's critics consensus reads, "In its final season, the cynical show about nothing goes out defiantly on its own terms – even if means alienating fans who may have wanted things to end differently."